Austrian business cycle theory

-The Austrian business cycle theory (ABCT) is an economic theory developed by the Austrian School of economics seeking to explain how business cycles occur.
 The theory views business cycles as the consequence of excessive growth in bank credit due to artificially low interest rates set by a central bank or fractional reserve banks.
-The Austrian business cycle theory originated in the work of Austrian School economists Ludwig von Mises and Friedrich Hayek.
+The Austrian business cycle theory has its roots in the 19th-century work of Eugen von Böhm-Bawerk on capital theory.
+It was later developed by Ludwig von Mises and Friedrich Hayek.
 Hayek won the Nobel Prize in Economics in 1974 (shared with Gunnar Myrdal) in part for his work on this theory.